Lamb Foggo Urgent Care Centre

 Urgent Care Centre Services

 We provide you with assessment and treatment of minor illnesses and injuries, such as sprains, strains, scrapes, cuts, coughs, colds, earaches, bumps or bruises.
-An x-ray services is available on Sundays only.
+Walk-in x-ray service is available.

 Who you’ll find at the Urgent Care Centre